For Our Writers

-We’re just a tiny operation, so we can’t pay cash for articles, but we have a page in the magazine where we publish short (75 word) bios and a pic of the writers, and when your article is published we’d be delighted to send you three copies of The Essential Herbal magazine as an honorarium.
+We’re just a tiny operation, so we can’t pay cash for articles, but we have a page in the magazine where we publish short (50-ish word) bios and a pic of the writers.

 The Essential Herbal magazine is always looking for instructions for interesting crafts, good unusual recipes, and medicinal uses of herbs.
 From time to time, we receive a lovely poem, an article musing on the beauty of the plant world, wild crafting, eating wild foods, or letters containing recipes for salves or culinary treats.
 And that is exactly the way we like it.

 Check and see if there is anything you would like to add.
 Send it by e-mail (preferable) or regular mail.
 Give us your name, email, and website, and we’ll add them to the article.

 Short articles can be inserted into the body of an e-mail if you are unsure of how to format.
 We prefer to receive articles in plain text (.txt) format.
 PDF's as pre-formatted articles are extremely difficult to work with, since we'll need to take them apart and any illustration will be too small for print.
 Length of articles is anywhere from ½ page to 4 pages.